Mauitron/Void-Vault/README.md

 - **OS-level keyloggers** (captures your input as you type)
 - Mitigation: None yet (they would need you vault for it to be usefull though)

-- **Phishing (Propably)** (user enters password on fake site)
-- Mitigation: Browser extension checks domain so it should not get the password to the real website.

 ### Threat Model